 Subscribers have full access to each new article as it is posted on our website.
 We normally add new content every week.
 Subscribers also receive full editions of the newsletter containing recent nonprofit legal news.
 We provide direct links to cases, statutes or regulations where available so that you can review the full text of the document.
 We give you direct links to related stories in Nonprofit Issues®, including links to relevant Ready Reference pages.

-Through our archives area, back issues are available free to subscribers, including the complete library of more than 120 Ready Reference Pages and more than 800 searchable answers to readers' questions..
+Through our archives area, back issues are available free to subscribers, including the complete library of more than 130 Ready Reference Pages, more than 900 searchable answers to readers' questions, and more than 14 years of articles.
 The Ready Reference Pages are generally 1200-word plain-English summaries of important issues of nonprofit law and governance.
 The archive is word-searchable and available 24/7.

 Subscribers (and non-subscribers) can Ask Don Kramer specific questions about their organizations or discuss ideas raised by the stories of each issue.
 Subscribers recive a discount on participation and half off for a call within three months of their initial subscription.
 Callers will not receive legal advice, but will get the benefit of Don's long experience and perspective on the field.
 Readers can access Ask Don Kramer through our Store.